-(ii) the decision solver determines that there is no such solution, or - (iii) the decision solver reaches the resource limit $\alpha$ at which point the decision solver is interrupted.
+(iii) the decision solver reaches the resource limit α at which point the decision solver is interrupted.

 Note that setting $\alpha = \infty$ guarantees that scenario (iii) will never happen.
-For each of the scenarios, the decision solver returns a tuple (M, sat?), where sat? is true if a solution $M \supset \mathcal{A}$ to F was found.
+For each of the scenarios, the decision solver returns a tuple (M, sat?), where sat? is true if a solution $M \supset A$ to F was found.